Automorphisms of the Torelli complex and the complex of separating curves: Basics of the Torelli complex

-Let $g_{1}$ be the genus of $R$ and $p_{1}$ the number of boundary components of $R$.
-Note that $g_{1}$ is positive because $b_{2}$ is contained in $R$.
-Since $R'$ is a surface of genus $g_{1}$ with $p_{1}-1$ boundary components, the hypothesis of the induction implies the inequality
+Let $g_1$ denote the genus of $R$ and $p_1$ denote the number of boundary components of $R$.
+Note that $g_1$ is positive because $b_2$ is contained in $R$.
+Since $R'$ is a surface of genus $g_1$ with $p_1-1$ boundary components, the hypothesis of the induction implies the inequality